Trial resuming for 4 men accused of Michigan governor plot | Federal News Network

 GRAND RAPIDS, Mich.
-(AP) — The trial of four men charged with planning to kidnap Michigan Gov. Gretchen Whitmer will resume this week after a three-day break because of a COVID-19 case, a judge said Wednesday.
+(AP) — The trial of four men charged with planning to kidnap Michigan Gov. Gretchen Whitmer is resuming after a three-day break because of a COVID-19 case.

-The trial was suspended because the virus had struck a key participant in the case.
-U.S. District Judge Robert Jonker said testimony will pick up again Thursday as anticipated.
+U.S. District Judge Robert Jonker said testimony will pick up again Thursday.
+The trial was suspended this week because the virus had struck a key participant in the case.

 Jonker didn’t disclose the name of the person who tested positive for COVID-19 or their role.
 Masks are optional for everyone in court.
 Only one prosecutor and one juror wore a mask last week.